kirbyj/praatdet/README.md

 3. If manually checking points and periods, **praatdet** will now present the user with a plot of the Oq values for the region of interest, estimated using both the dEGG and Howard methods, and a prompt asking "Do you want to manually add/delete any points?"

 	In general, the dEGG and Howard estimates of Oq should be similar.
 If they are not, or if the values are extremely close to 0 or 1, this usually means that either the first or the last peak detected was not a closing peak.
 To check this, click ```Continue``` in the **Pause: Manual check options** box.
 This will bring up an ```Edit``` window showing the dEGG signal and the detected points. **The first and last points should both be positive peaks!** This is because **praatdet** measures periods from closing peak to closing peak.
-It could have been done the other way, but it wasn't.
+It could have been done the other way, but it wasn't. **UPDATE AUGUST 2020**: some new logic has been added to version 0.3 which should avoid this problem in most cases, and make automated processing safer.

 	Note that the ```Edit``` window will automatically zoom in to the region of interest, and that this corresponds to the plot in the ```Picture``` window.